johncroll4/Financial-Tool/README.md

 4. git push
 This pushes all the changes up and totally rebuilds the website??

-Need to make sure you do hard refresh of the browser when reloading the page, as the browser will have cached old versions of the files
+Need to make sure you do hard refresh of the browser when reloading the page, as the browser will have cached old versions of the files.
+CTRL + F5 seems to do the trick?